jacckk/flack/README.md

 # flack
-Quick and dirty slack in Flask.
+Quick and dirty chat written in Flask, uses ajax requests to fetch new messages.